-A 22-question online survey was developed to collect data on the public's perspective on home and commercial drone delivery and the related issues of legislation, privacy and security.
+A 22-question online survey was developed to collect data on the public's perspective on home and commercial drone deliveries and the related issues of legislation, privacy and security.
 A pilot study was conducted with thirteen respondents who best represented the typical general population.
-After receiving feedback from the pilot study, several changes were implemented to improve the clarity of instrument.
-A link to the survey was posted to Facebook, LinkedIn, and emailed to other participants in an effort to include as wide a range as possible of individuals representing the general population in the United States.
+After receiving feedback from the pilot study, several changes were implemented to improve the clarity of the instrument.
+A link to the survey was posted on Facebook, LinkedIn, and emailed to other participants to include as wide a range as possible of individuals representing the general population in the United States.
 A total of 227 usable surveys were collected.
-Survey questions are available upon request.